Cenarth, St Llawddog's Church

 Just 100 metres away is the ruinous castle motte of Parc-y-domen, which may have been built at the same time as the medieval church.

 The church is usally open daily during the summer months and at other times by arrangement.
+It was open when we visited on a sunny afternoon in May.

 About Cenarth, St Llawddog's Church